-- 16. Sink and countertops are cleaned daily. - 17.
+- 16. Sinks and countertops are cleaned daily. - 17.
 Door hardware is checked daily.
-Panic hardware is to be kept in working order at all times.
-If it is not in working order, notify your supervisor to make the repairs. - 18.
+Panic hardware is to always be kept in working order.
+If it is not in working order, notify your supervisor to make the necessary repairs.
+Doors must not slam, close too fast or too slow. - 18.
 Shop areas are dusted and swept daily.
-The floors are kept free of waste, grease and obstructions. - 19.
+The floors are kept free of waste, grease, and obstructions. - 19.
 Stairways are cleaned daily. - 20.
 Windows are inspected for broken glass daily. - 21.
 Water fountains, sinks and surrounding counter tops are sanitized daily. - 22.
 Empty pencil sharpeners daily as needed. - 23.
-Replace all burned out bulbs in assigned area.
-In the event that the fixture still doesn't operate after replacing new bulbs, insert a post-it notes on the inside of the fixture cover and inform your supervisor immediately. - 24.
+Replace all burned out bulbs in your assigned area.
+In the event that the fixture still doesn't operate after replacing new bulbs, insert a post-it note on the inside of the fixture cover and inform your supervisor immediately. - 24.
 Restock and fill soap, paper towel, and toilet tissue dispensers daily.
 Inform your supervisor of any broken or missing dispensers in your assigned area immediately. - 25.
-Inform your supervisor of any needed repairs or work orders in your assigned area.

-26. Perform daily sanitation procedure on all restrooms!
+Inform your supervisor of any needed repairs or work orders in your assigned area. - 26.
+Restrooms should be cleaned, mopped, and sanitized daily, as well as prior to extended holidays and school closings. - 27.
+Perform daily sanitation procedures on all restrooms!